inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

 ## Recently Completed Improvements

+### Unified Dashboard & Role-Based Access
+- Implemented a unified dashboard for all user roles at `/dashboard`
+- Removed separate role-based dashboard routes (`/owner/dashboard`, `/staff/dashboard`, etc.)
+- Added role-based UI adjustments that show/hide functionality based on user roles
+- Updated login redirection to always direct users to the unified dashboard
+- Added middleware redirects to handle legacy dashboard route patterns
+- Improved the dashboard UI with better role-specific messaging and controls
+- Fixed authentication flow to properly use the unified dashboard path
+- Enhanced route configuration to support the streamlined dashboard structure
+- Updated navigation links throughout the application to use the new URL structure
+- Added explicit permission checks for sensitive dashboard functions

 ### Landing Page
 - Implemented modern animated landing page at the root URL with hero section
 - Added responsive navigation with mobile menu support